docker/docs/content/network/drivers/host.md

 This is because it doesn't require network address translation (NAT), and no "userland-proxy" is created for each port.

-The host networking driver only works on Linux hosts, but is available as a Beta feature, on Docker Desktop version 4.29 and later.
+The host networking driver works on Linux hosts, and is available with Docker Desktop version 4.33 and later.

 You can also use a `host` network for a swarm service, by passing `--network host` to the `docker service create` command.
 In this case, control traffic (traffic